TranPhucVinh/Cplusplus/Data structure/String/string update.md

-# Append string at the last index
+# Append and remove string at the last index

 Using **append()** to append string to string: